 - Find and click the Business Project Office (PO) by using the “Where Am I?” feature.

-- Click Issues on the Quick Launch – you will see all issue items from all projects in the organization.
+- Click Issues on the Quick Launch – you will see all issue items from all projects within this part of the organization hierarchy.

 - Expand the sections in the report to find the project you created earlier and see if you can find the task you marked as an issue earlier.

-- Try out in-report filtering and sorting by clicking in the column headers.
+- Try in-report filtering and sorting by clicking in the column headers.

-Project Management Note: Senior Executives need lots of the out of box reports (that BrightWork provides) and also need the ability to dynamically change these reports on the fly (as seen above).
+Project Management Note: Senior Executives need many of the out of box reports that BrightWork provides, as well as the ability to dynamically change these reports on the fly (as seen above).